fluiddyn/fluidsim/doc/build-from-source.md

 - How to know which compiler and compilation flags are used?

+- How to check if XSIMD was indeed used?

 - How to produce a wheel for other architectures (cross-compilation)?

-- How to check if XSIMD was indeed used?

 ```

 ### Setup a full developer environment with editable installation

-Let us first present the tools that are used for Fluidsim development.
+Let us first present the tools used for Fluidsim development.

 - [PDM] is a modern Python package and dependency manager,